zeroincombenze/commission/sale_commission_plus/README.rst

 Overview | Panoramica
 =====================

-|en| This module adds head agent field on agent view
+|en| This module adds agent field on sale order header and on account invoice header,
+if there is only one sale agent in all document lines.

+Agent may be used in filter bar and in Business Intelligence.

-|it| Questo modulo aggiunge il campo capo-area in anagrafica agente
+|it| Questo modulo aggiunge il campo agente nella testata delgi ordini e delle fatture,
+se tutte le righe del documento riferiscono ad un unico agente.

+L'agente può essere utilizzato nella barra di filtro o nella Business Intelligence.

 |thumbnail|